 Papillomas are benign epithelial tumors.
 They grow instratified squamous epithelium.
 The most frequent form is the wart (basal cell papilloma), a proliferation of epithelial cells from the stratum basale of the skin.
 The result is a compact organized epithelial node that can keratinize.

 Like the papillomas, adenomas are also benign epithelial tumors that can grow in glands.
 Adenomas can develop into malignant tumors, the so-called adenocarcinomas.

 Allergic contact dermatitis

-When in contact with a specific allergen, the skin epithelium is loosened up like a sponge by the formation of an edema.
-This edema is an intercellular accumulation of fluid which can also converge into bubbles.
+When in contact with a specific allergen, the skin epithelium is loosened up like a sponge by the formation of edema.
+This edema is an intercellular accumulation of fluid that can also converge into bubbles.
 Typical allergens that cause such eczema are, e.g., animal hair (epithelium allergy).